Xinjiang, China

 The town of Kuqa south-west of Urumqi has a strong Islamic influence with a Grand Mosque.
 Nearby though at Kizil are the Bezeklik Thousand Buddha Caves ➚ which unfortunately were plundered by Western explorers.

 Hotan on the less used southern strand of the Silk Route is like a small and quieter version of Kashgar.
-Jade , carpets and silk are the main items of interest and there is the Hetian Silk Factory that can be visited.
+Jade , carpets and silk can be bought at the markers and there is the Hetian Silk Factory that can be visited.

 The second highest mountain after Everest is K2 or Chogori ➚ (28,251 feet [8,611 meters] high) that stands on the Pakistan border with Xinjiang.
 South-east of Turfan is Gaochang ➚ where there is an ancient, abandoned Silk Road trading post with impressive gate-towers and many archaeological remains.